Professor Joins Lewis & Clark Law School and its Center for Business Law and Innovation

 Experienced in law and technology, patent law, business law, and property, Professor Tabrez Ebrahim is a welcome addition to the Lewis & Clark faculty.

-Tabrez Ebrahim will join the Lewis & Clark Law School faculty this fall 2022, teaching Property, Wills and Trusts, and other courses in the business law program, the Center for Business Law and Innovation.
+Tabrez Ebrahim will join the Lewis & Clark Law School faculty this fall 2022, as an associate professor teaching Property, Wills and Trusts, and other courses in the business law program, the Center for Business Law and Innovation.

 “We are delighted to welcome Professor Ebrahim,” said Dean Jennifer Johnson.
 “His extensive background in a number of areas of property law, as well as his varied interests in entrepreneurship and the intersection of intellectual property and Islamic law, is a strong addition to our already stellar business law faculty.”